-- Synopsis or background information of the story/documentation (Form 6)
+- Synopsis or background information/story of the planned production (Form 5)

-- List of resource person or interviewee and/or organisation
+- List of resource persons or interviewees and/or organisations (Form 6)

-- A signed statement of the list of equipment to be re-exported to UK, to be signed and dated (Form 7)
+- List of equipment to be re-exported to UK, to be signed and dated (Form 7)

 - Kindly note that the use of drones (aerial shooting equipment) in Indonesia are subject to regulations issued by the Ministry of Transportation.
 It is highly recommended to employ a licensed local company that will have to apply for flight and security clearance from the authorities for an aerial shooting activity.